charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 By default, this establishes a proxy running on your local machine and the kubernetes-master unit.
 To reach the Kubernetes dashboard, visit `http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/`

+Logging in to the dashboard will require either a valid kubeconfig or a basic auth username and password.

 ### Control the cluster